 A Typical Day

 For your remaining time at the center, you will join morning and afternoon training session every day, lasting three hours each.
 You will also spend several days traveling to important cultural sites in Ghana with the group, led by Bernard.

 The music and dance center where you will be training was founded over 10 years ago by Bernard Woma, one of the most famous players of the Dagara gyil, a xylophone native to the northwest region of Ghana.
 You will receive instruction directly from this master himself (who is also an accomplished dancer), in addition to more than a dozen highly trained experienced dancers and musicians from all over Ghana.
 Guest artists will visit the center to offer courses in batik, tye-dying, kente weaving, drum making, blacksmithing, and other cultural arts of Ghana.
 The center is also near several historical castles such as the Cape Coast Castle, as well as a number of beautiful Atlantic beaches, which you will visit during your three weeks.

-Bernard supports all participants on our Ghana programs, acting as the main point of contact throughout their stay in the country.
+Michael supports all participants on our Ghana programs, acting as the main point of contact throughout their stay in the country, along with the Co-Site Director, Joyce.
 He coordinates airport pickup, arranges housing, leads cultural excursions, oversees a talented team of instructors (and teaches himself on some programs), and manages the 24-hour onsite emergency phone.

 I learned so much, not only art, music and dance, but important life lessons.
 Everyone was so giving and accommodating.
 The teachers were really thorough with dancing instructions…I learned how to make Adinkra prints, batik, calabash bowl and jewelry art, and basket weaving.
 I had the most amazing and personal experience!